owickstrom/wickstrom.tech/src/projects.md

 ## Hyper

-The goal of *Hyper* is to make use of row polymorphism, and other tasty type system features in [PureScript], to enforce correctly stacked middleware in HTTP server applications.
+The goal of [Hyper](http://hyper.wickstrom.tech) is to make use of row polymorphism, and other tasty type system features in [PureScript], to enforce correctly stacked middleware in HTTP server applications.
 All effects of middleware should be reflected in the types to ensure that otherwise common mistakes cannot be made.
-This is one of my most recent projects, which I have been wanting to do for a long time.
-Please have a look at the [the Hyper design document](https://owickstrom.github.io/hyper/) for more information.
+This is one of my most recent projects.
+Please have a look at the [the documentation](http://hyper.wickstrom.tech) for more information.

+## PureScript Spec

+[PureScript Spec](http://purescript-spec.wickstrom.tech/) is a testing framework for PureScript, which I have maintained since April, 2015.
+It is inspired by the Haskell testing frame [hspec](http://hspec.github.io/), and supports synchronous and asynchronous tests using a simple DSL, interoperability with other testing tools, and test output in various formats.

 ## The Oden Programming Language